cpociask00/386_Team_7/README.md

 ## Deployment

-For deployment to a live envierment, this App is recomended for mobile devies such as Android or Ios based systems.
-We recomment that you have one of or both playstore/app store licences.
+For deployment to a live environment, this app is recommended for mobile devies such as Android or iOS systems.
+We recommend that you have one or both Google Playstore/Apple App Store licences.

 ## Built With

-* [Flutter](https://flutter.dev/) - The app development environment used
+* [Flutter](https://flutter.dev/) - The software development kit used
 * [Dart](https://maven.apache.org/) - The main programming language used
+* [Android Studio](https://developer.android.com/studio) - The app development environment used

 ## Contributing